Customer segmentation advantages in the telecom industry

-Segmenting customer base and analyzing the performance of those segments can improve companies marketing, sales and customer service efforts.
+Segmenting the customer base and analyzing the performance of those segments can improve the company’s marketing, sales and customer service efforts.
 Here are a few of the main segmentation advantages in the telecom industry.

 New market opportunities

 During the process of customer segmentation, a new market segment may have been identified.
 In turn, it can alter the whole marketing focus and strategy to fit.
-What’s better is, the more targeted more marketing is, the better leads can be gathered.
+What’s better is that the more targeted marketing is, the better leads can be gathered.
 Reaching the right people can ensure that the company stands out.
 Similarly, any segmentation research may help recognize areas of the market that hadn’t been the company’s focus yet.
-This might lead to the new products’ development, explicitly designed towards these markets.
+This might lead to new products explicitly designed for these markets.

 Better brand strategy